The Trails at Westlake 43-Lot Subdivision

 The site plan depicts a trail connection to the existing trails that are to the west, north, and south of the subject site.

 • TriPointe is developing two properties: Westlake Farms, which is west of this site.
 These neighborhoods will be governed by the same homeowners association, and they will share the same amenities.
-The properties are not contiguous, due to previously subdivided residential lots. but will be contiguous with a trail segment, providing that connection.
-If not for that, they would have been developed together via one planned unit development plan, final plat, and site development plan.
+The properties with be connected with an existing trail segment.

 • Westlake Farms, a 7-lot subdivision, can be viewed at The Westlake Farms Broomfield Voice webpage (internal link).